nanthony007/VeritasWrestlingSystems/README.md

 Fantasy sport components will be implemented to increase marketability.

 ## Usage
-Clone the repository: `$git clone https://github.com/nanthony007/VeritasAnalytics-Website.git`
+Clone the repository: `git clone https://github.com/nanthony007/VeritasAnalytics-Website.git`
 It is recommended to activate a virtual environment using [virtualenv](https://virtualenv.pypa.io/en/latest/) `$virtualenv venv`

 Activate venv `$source venv/bin/activate`.

-Install requirements with `$pip3 install -r requirements.txt`
+Install requirements with `pip install -r requirements.txt`

 Utilize the [Abbreviations file](collection/VWSabbreviations.xlsx) to familiarize yourself with Veritas data abbreviations.
 United World Wrestling (UWW) rules and language can be found [here(rules)](collection/uww_wrestling_rules.pdf) and [here(language)](collection/uww_basic_vocabulary.pdf).

-Run `$python3 FScollector.py` to start collecting data.
+Run `$python FScollector.py` to start collecting data.

 This will write to the site database as you collect data.